-The OCTAE approved Iowa Assessment Policy will be disseminated to all sub-recipient's and core partners that are serving participants with Iow basic skills.
-Each provider needs to ensure that they are following all the assessment guidelines for pre and progress testing of participants.
-The most recent copy of Assessment Policy Guideline will also be placed on Iowa Workforce Development's Adult Education and Literacy website under the section of Program Information.
+The OCTAE-approved Iowa Assessment Policy will be disseminated to all sub-recipients and core partners who serve participants with low basic skills.
+Each provider needs to ensure that they are following all the assessment guidelines for pre- and progress testing of participants.
+The most recent copy of the Assessment Policy Guideline will also be placed on Iowa Workforce Developments' website.

-Program coordinators or designees will have the opportunity to be trained annually-time and date for trainings will be posted on MyLearningPlan® and the AEL website.
+Program coordinators or designees will have the opportunity to be trained annually-time and date for trainings will be emailed to each coordinator.
 Each coordinator or designee will use the current posted Assessment Policy to provide local staff training.
 Adherence to correct progress/post-testing protocols is essential to ensure that the test results reflect participant achievement.
-The purpose of the training will be to ensure that all program coordinators and instructional staff are knowledgeable and coherent with the current approved Assessment Policy.
-This will in turn increase the reliability and validity, as well as, the integrity of data reported.
-As part of the assurances for the grant, programs are committed to make certain that post testing of participants is not occurring prior to the publisher's recommended number of instructional hours.
-Accurate data will serve as a catalyst for continuous program improvement.
+The training will ensure that all program coordinators and instructional staff are knowledgeable and coherent with the current approved Assessment Policy.
+As part of the assurances for the grant, programs are committed to ensuring that participants' post-testing does not occur before the publisher's recommended number of instructional hours.